Thailand Digital Nomad Visa: Eligibility, Requirements and Application Process

 Requirements:

-Starting July 15, 2024, the Thai government has launched a digital nomad visa to allow remote workers and long-term visitors to stay in Thailand while working remotely.
+On July 15, 2024, the Thai government launched a digital nomad visa to allow remote workers and long-term visitors to stay in Thailand while working remotely.

 Officially named the “Destination Thailand Visa” (DTV), this visa enables eligible individuals to stay in Thailand for up to 360 consecutive days per entry (with an extension included).